cheshire-cat-ai/plugins-backend/README.md

 **GET** `/analytics`

-Returns all the plugins' analytics.
+Return all the plugins' analytics.

+---

+### Plot Plugins' Analytics Graph

+**GET** `/analytics/graph`

+Return an HTML webpage with an image of plugins' analytics graph.

 ---

 ## Plugin manifest validation